dingzhuo2019/Hybrid-cloud-Architecture/README.md

         Layer 3: AWS auditing Manager integrate with cloudtrail, provided pre-built automatic generated compliance reports for auditing

-        layer 4: confirmation guard provide the guardrail for the code check before the resource provision.
+        layer 4: AWS conformation-guard provide the guardrail for the code check before the resource provision.

         Best Practice of the security design